-At a press conference to announce their resignation they declared May to be now “firmly in the grip” of the fanatical European Reform Group (ERG) adding: “The hard line ERG now operates openly as a party within a party”.
+At a press conference to announce their resignations, they declared Theresa May to be now “firmly in the grip” of the fanatical European Reform Group (ERG) adding: “The hard line ERG now operates openly as a party within a party”.

-Their sentiments reflect those of many Tory MPs who have watched in quiet dismay as this taxpayer funded parliamentary ‘research’ group has gone from insignificance to a position where it is apparently capable of holding the Prime Minister to ransom over the course of how we leave the EU.
+Their sentiments reflect those of many Tory MPs who have watched in quiet dismay as this taxpayer-funded parliamentary research group has gone from insignificance to a position where it is apparently capable of holding the Prime Minister to ransom over the course of how we leave the EU.

-In 2018, undercover Observer reporters, posing as US donors, filmed the institute’s director Mark Littlewood boasting that he had contacts right at the heart of government and was in “the Brexit influencing game”.
+In 2018, undercover Observer reporters, posing as US donors, filmed the institute’s director, Mark Littlewood, boasting that he had contacts right at the heart of government and was in “the Brexit influencing game”.

-In the same year the IEA hired Shanker Singham from the controversial Legatum Institute, who has since become a fixture on the ERG carousel.
-The former Washington lobbyist is said to enjoy ‘unparalleled access’ to former DexEU Minister Steve Baker MP – Deputy Chair of the ERG.
+In the same year, the IEA hired Shanker Singham from the controversial Legatum Institute, who has since become a fixture on the ERG carousel.
+The former Washington lobbyist is said to enjoy unparalleled access to former DexEU Minister Steve Baker MP – deputy chair of the ERG.

 Media Compliance and Complicity

-That they apparently have undue influence on the ERG, who in turn are dictating the course of Brexit, should frankly be a source of national concern.
+That they apparently have undue influence on the ERG, which in turn is dictating the course of Brexit, should frankly be a source of national concern.

 A Hard Brexit will benefit…. the disaster capitalists, the hedge fund managers, American farming interests… and the big tobacco firms

-It will harm the prospects of Britain and the lives of ordinary British people – and it seems that nobody is prepared to call it out.
+It will harm the prospects of Britain and the lives of ordinary British people – and it is deeply worrying that nobody is prepared to call it out.